Def Leppard’s Hysteria album was released on August 3, 1987.

 Even though “Women” struck out as the album’s first single, it laid the groundwork in extending Hysteria‘s single release strategy.

-After single #3 (“Hysteria”) had peaked, the band’s record company had to make a difficult decision — cut their losses, or spend additional money to release one more single to see if it would make a difference.
+After single #3, “Hysteria,” had peaked, the band’s record company had to make a difficult decision about the album — cut their losses, or spend additional money to release just one more single to see if it could make a difference.

-As legend has it, the option to try a fourth single was decided: “Pour Some Sugar On Me.”
+As legend has it, the option chosen was to release a fourth single: “Pour Some Sugar On Me”

-The song ended up catapulting Hysteria‘s album sales tremendously.
+The song resulted in Hysteria‘s album sales skyrocketing.

-Timing-wise, it all worked out perfectly.
-“Pour Some Sugar On Me” was THE song of the summer of 1988.
-Not only that, it breathed new life into the album and became the springboard for more singles: “Love Bites,” “Armageddon It,” and “Rocket,” which collectively maintained the album’s momentum into 1989 — two and a half years after Hysteria‘s release!
+Timing-wise, it all worked out perfectly: “Pour Some Sugar On Me” was the song of the summer of 1988.
+Not only that, it breathed new life into the album and became the springboard for more singles — “Love Bites,” “Armageddon It,” and “Rocket,” which collectively sustained the album’s momentum into 1989, two and a half whopping years after Hysteria‘s release!

-Other seemingly minor things also contributed to Hysteria‘s uniqueness — all the result of timing which ended up working in the album’s favor.
+Other seemingly minor occurrences also contributed to Hysteria‘s uniqueness, all the result of timing which conveniently ended up working in the album’s favor.

-Meanwhile, one other event also had a major impact on Hysteria…
+There was also one other event which also had a major impact on Hysteria…

-But one thing’s for sure: the album’s delays absolutely worked to its advantage with the introduction of a new music format: the compact disc.
-That product alone helped maintain (and grow) Hysteria‘s sales momentum.
+But one thing’s for sure: the album’s delays absolutely worked to its advantage with the introduction of an up-and-coming music format: the compact disc.
+That new product alone helped maintain and further grow Hysteria‘s sales momentum.

 In 1985, compact disc sales were barely a blip.
-But by 1988, there was a whole new revolution in the industry when it came to music consumption: CD sales that year were approximately 150 million and growing exponentially!
+But by 1988, there was a whole new revolution in the industry when it came to consuming music content: CD unit sales that year were approximately 150 million and growing exponentially!

-This created a new sales resurgence for Hysteria.
+This created a whole new sales resurgence for Hysteria.